Dong, Arunachal Pradesh

 Dong is a small village in the Dong valley of Anjaw district, Arunachal Pradesh, India.
 It is one of the easternmost villages in India, near the point where India, China, and Myanmar border meet.
-It is the location of a peak, atop which tourists climb at 3 am to see the sunrise.
+It is the location of a peak, which tourists climb at 3 am to see the sunrise.
 It isn't the easternmost point of the country but it is one of the easternmost locations accessible by car.

 Location

-In 1999, it was found that Dong experiences the first sunrise in India, thus earning it the nickname, 'India's Land of the Rising Sun.'
-The last village on the India-China LAC in Arunachal Pradesh is Kaho, which lies just north of Kibithu on the banks of Lohit River.
-Both Kaho and Kibithu are considered the easternmost villages of India.
+The first village on the India-China LAC in Arunachal Pradesh is Kaho, which lies just north of Kibithu on the banks of Lohit River, and Kaho is considered the easternmost village of India.

-Dong lies at the junction of the Lohit River and the Sati (or Sai Ti) stream at an elevation of 1240 m.
-The village is located 7 km from Walong town, between Tilam and Namti villages.
+Dong, on the eastern bank of the Lohit River, lies at the junction of the Lohit River and the Sati (or Sai Ti) stream at an elevation of 1240 m.
+The village is located 7 km from Walong town (on western bank of Lohit river), between Tilam and Namti villages.
 It can be reached on foot from Walong in a 30-minute climb.